Murder in a Cemetery

 About the Playwright

 Sawyer Quinn Brown graduated MCLA with a B.A. in Theatre and a minor in Creative Writing in 2008.
 In 2015 a short script they co-wrote won Best New Work in the Alternatives Play Festival, and in 2019 their first full-length script, ‘Captain Cobalt vs. the Sinister Scientist’, was performed in NYC and in Boston.
 ‘Captain Cobalt’ has subsequently been published on Scripts for Stage.
 Their play ‘Space Team Go!’ was recently published by Next Stage Press.
-They live in Providence, RI with their two cats.
+They live in Chicago, IL with their two cats.